New Code of Practice (Qld) – Managing the Risk of Psychosocial Hazards at Work – 1 April 2023

 1. Take a proactive approach and seek advice about your obligations if you are unsure.

-2. When an employee makes a complaint, the employer should: act immediately, ensure immediate safety, treat all matters seriously, maintain confidentiality, remain neutral, support everyone, do not victimise, communicate process and outcomes maintaining confidentiality where applicable, keep records, and
+2. When an employee makes a complaint, the employer should: act immediately, ensure immediate safety, treat all matters seriously, maintain confidentiality, remain neutral, support everyone, do not victimise, communicate process and outcomes maintaining confidentiality where applicable, and keep records.

 What happens if you do not comply?